 Q: What about tipping?

-A: Every stateroom is a suite.
+A: Every stateroom is an exterior suite.
 About 40% have balconies.
-Pricing varies by location and floor plan (see the Stateroom Reservations section below for pricing details).
+Pricing varies by location and floor plan (see the Stateroom Reservations section for pricing details).

 Q: Has anyone done this before?